opensearch-project/documentation-website/_analyzers/custom-analyzer.md

 ---
 layout: default
-title: Creating custom analyzer
+title: Creating a custom analyzer
 nav_order: 90
 parent: Analyzers
 ---

-# Creating custom analyzer
+# Creating a custom analyzer

-If you have a use-case where a pre-built analyzers do not tick all the boxes, you can create a custom analyzer.

-Analyzers are built using combination of:
+To create a custom analyzer, you must specify a combination of the following components:

 - Character filters (zero or more)